pedal-edu/pedal/docsrc/developers/api.rst

 =============

 This is the complete API reference for Pedal and its associated components.
-If you are an instructor, you might find it more helpful to read over the :ref:`tutorial` too.
+If you are an instructor, you might find it more helpful to read over the :ref:`quickstart` too.

 Important Concepts
 ******************